Revenue vs Profit: Are They Similar?

 Understanding the difference between revenue and profit is important for the financial health of any business.
 Here, we dive into the four common mistakes people often make when discussing or calculating revenue and profit.

-1. Confusing Between Revenue and Profit
+1. Confusing Between Revenue vs Profit

 2. Overlooking Time Factors